Joe-Collins-1986/minesweeper/README.md

    ## Further Testing
    * Tested across Google Chrome, Safari, Microsoft Edge, Fire Fox browsers on both Mac and Windows.
    * Gameplay and validations tested by developer and friends to ensure functionality worked as expected.
-   * Issued to Slack community to review and provide feedback on.
+   * Issued to Slack community to review and provide feedback.

    ## Development Bugs